You Can Go Home Again

 Having been raised and educated as a Catholic, I had a knowledge and respect for the majesty and the transcendence of God, but that day I desperately needed God to be near.
 There was a void in my spiritual life, and I didn't even know it.

 When Katie was four months old, this same close friend gave us a teaching tape by an Irish Catholic nun, Sr. Briege McKenna, who had (and still does have), a healing ministry within the Catholic Charismatic Renewal.
 Sister’s message was simple: Jesus is the Way, the Truth and the Life.
 She spoke of the necessity of committing ourselves totally to Him.
-She also said that we needn't be afraid to ask God for anything, that we should never compare our needs and desires with those of others, and that the fulfillment of our needs could never deplete God's storehouse of blessings for them.
-She gave the example of pregnant mother who wanted to pray for a healthy baby, but who was hindered by the fact that her next door neighbor had five children who were all born with special needs.
-She thought, "How could I ask for such a blessing when my dear neighbor has had to suffer so much?"
-Sister Briege said that God is not limited in any capacity to bless everyone.
+She also said that we needn’t be afraid to ask God for anything, and that we should never compare our needs and desires with those of others, and that the fulfillment of our needs could never deplete His storehouse of blessings for them.
+She gave the example of a pregnant mother who wanted to pray for a healthy baby but who was hindered by the fact that her next door neighbor had five children who were all born with special needs.
+She thought how can I ask for such a blessing when my dear neighbor has had to suffer so much?
+Sister said that God is not limited in any capacity to bless everyone.